istio/istio.io/content/en/docs/examples/virtual-machines/multi-network/index.md

 ## Added Istio resources

 The Istio resources below are added to support adding VMs to the mesh with gateways.
-These resources released the flat network requirement between the VM and cluster.
+These resources remove the flat network requirement between the VM and cluster.

 | Resource Kind| Resource Name | Function |